 Recently, the menu included an “Upcountry Yacón Tart”– a dessert made from the root of the Peruvian daisy, a tuber that grows particularly well in Maui’s semi-arid Arizona-meets-Malibu climate.
 (The regional farms that supply the restaurant are among the few places on earth experimenting with this alternative food source.)

 The menu here changes often, but we recommend getting at least one seafood dish and one local beef dish.
-Also, definitely save room for dessert. 🙂
+Also, definitely save room for dessert.
+You don’t always see items like Toasted Pavlova with lilikoi curd or Almond Cake with espresso-chocolate crémeux and banana peel semifreddo in these parts. 🙂

 Another Pro Tip: Ask to sit in the open-air Plantation Room if you’re going for lunch, or opt for the cozier Sugar Room if you can snag a reservation for dinner.
-When in Maui, Mill House is a must!
+Either way, when in Maui, dining at Mill House is a must!

 Mama’s Fish House